hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 Since we are going to be working with this data on our remote server, **Biocluster**, we first need to log onto the server.

-Log into Biocluster using your user name assigned to you.
+Log into Biocluster using your user name assigned to you via PuTTY or MobaXTerm.

 Next we will start an interactive session with 2 cores (add the `-n 2`):